Note: This article has been updated with the latest Senate bill passed by the House and signed into law by President Trump.

 What Comes Next?

-Heading into July, the One Big Beautiful Bill Act is still being negotiated in Congress.
-The final shape of the law – and whether key provisions become permanent or temporary – remains uncertain.
-However, if enacted, the bill could offer meaningful tax relief and regulatory stability for innovation-driven industries like technology and life sciences, particularly in areas such as current R&E deductibility, increased interest deductibility, 100% bonus depreciation, and digital compliance.
+The One Big Beautiful Bill Act offers meaningful tax relief and regulatory stability for innovation-driven industries like technology and life sciences, particularly in areas such as current R&E deductibility, increased interest deductibility, and 100% bonus depreciation.

-Given the breadth and complexity of the proposed reforms, technology and life sciences companies should:
+Given the breadth and complexity of the reforms, technology and life sciences companies should:

-- Evaluate the tax and financial reporting impact of key provisions, including any required adjustments under ASC 740;
+- Evaluate the tax and financial reporting impact of OBBBA;

 - Align internal processes to meet evolving compliance and documentation standards (e.g., for R&E credits and 1099-K reporting); and